 This submission contains a replacement for section 6.7 (MAC state machines) of the D1.2 draft standard.
-The current section (formerly 5.8) is sufficiently out of date that only complete replacement is appropriate to bring the state machines to a level which matches the remainder of the document.
-This submission is an attempt to create state machines which properly describe the MAC, not to redefine MAC operation.
-The author of this submission requests that reviewers inform him directly about errors, omissions, and ambiguities in this set of state machines.
-If these state machines are adopted for inclusion in the draft, the author of this submission volunteers to work with the editors to correct these state machines and update them to match other changes to the draft.
-NOTE: In some cases the information needed for or yielded from certain state transitions exposes under-or over-defined aspects of the text of other sections of the draft.
-This document makes no attempt to supply or change such text.
-Also, the creation of these state machines began with the D1 draft, and there may be places where update to D1.2 is incomplete - still these state machines are believed to be much superior to those in the D1 through D1.2 drafts, and a much better starting point for further corrections and improvements.
+The current section 6.7 (formerly 5.8) is sufficiently out of date that only complete replacement is appropriate to bring the state machines to a level which matches the remainder of the document.
+This submission is an attempt to create state machines which properly describe the MAC, not to redefine MAC functionality.
+The author of this submission requests that reviewers inform him directly (preferably by email to mfischer@CHILD.com) about errors, omissions, and ambiguities in this set of state machines.
+The author of this submission volunteers to work with the editors to correct these state machines and update them to match other changes to the draft.
+NOTE: In some cases the information needed for or yielded from certain state transitions exposes under- or over-defined aspects of the text of other sections of the draft.
+This document does not attempt to supply or change such text.
+Also, the creation of these state machines are places where update to D1.2 is incomplete - still these state machines are believed to be much superior to those in the D1.2 draft, and a much better starting point for further corrections and improvements.

-NOTE about the 95/014r1 update: The file containing document 95/014 submitted at the end of the closing session of the July meeting seems to have been severely corrupted, containing some of the correct material, some of the original state machines from D1.0, and some material from other, unrelated files.
+NOTE about the 95/014r1 and 95/014r2 updates: The file containing document 95/014 submitted at the end of the closing session of the July meeting seems to have been severely corrupted, containing some of the correct material, some of the original state machines from D1.0, and some material from other, unrelated files.
 The 95/014r1 version contains the correct material, and was assembled using cut and paste rather than Microsoft OLE.
-There still seem to be some problems editing the diagrams from within Word 6 after pasting, so a separate PowerPoint 4 file with the diagrams is provided as document 95/014Ar1.
-In addition, at the request of the 802.11 Editors, document 95/014r1 includes updates for some, although not all, of the other changes to the MAC-related sections of the draft adopted at the July meeting.
-It is believed that the appropriate changes are incorporated due to the motions adopted from documents 95/038, 95/139, 95/140, 95/149r1, and 95/150.
+Some of the diagrams in 95/014r1 would not display and print properly on Word 6 for Windows (this was created using Word 6.0.1 for Macintosh), which lead to the creation of 95/014r2, where those diagrams have been re-drawn.
+There still are problems which cause text to be mis-formatted if the diagrams are edited from within Word 6 (on either Windows or Macintosh), so separate PowerPoint file with the diagrams are provided as 495014r2.PPT (PowerPoint 3).
+In addition, at the request of the 802.11 Editors, these documents include updates for some, although not all, of the other changes to the draft standard adopted at the July, 1995 meeting.
+It is believed that the appropriate changes are incorporated to reflect the motions adopted from documents 95/038 (updated PHY service primitives), 95/138 (WEP per MPDU rather than per MSDU), 95/139 (Duration/ID field encoding), 95/140 (PCF cleanup), 95/142 (TIM/DTIM corrections), 95/149r1 (time encoding), and 95/150 (delivery-only PCF option).